nismod/ukpopulation/README.md

 # Extrapolation

+The SNPP data can be extrapolated using the longer-term NPP data.
+This is done independently for each age and gender in order to try to capture the age-gender structure of the original population - any aggregation is done on the extrapolated age-gender specific values.
+This means that the trends shown by SNPP geographies with different age-gender structures will differ.

+If, conversely, the extrapolation was done on the aggregated populations for each SNPP geography, then each SNPP geography would have an identical trend (that of the NPP geography).

-The extrapolation methodology is explained by the following equation for the aggregate SNPP _S(g,y)_ for a given geography and year.
+This methodology can be more formally explained by the following equation for the aggregate SNPP _S(g,y)_ for a given geography and year:

 ![eq1](doc/img/Extrapolate_eqn.gif)